how to seal concrete floor with pva

 Allow any patching to dry before proceeding.

 Step 2.
-Thoroughly Clean the Concrete
+Thoroughly Clean Concrete

-Pour the solution onto the concrete floor and brush it into the surface.
-Allow at least 10 minutes to dissolve any oily substances, and then wash down using tap water, ideally with a hose and a brush.
+3. Allow at least 10 minutes for it to dissolve any oily substances, and then wash down using tap water — ideally with a hose and a brush.

 Step 3.
-Apply the PVA
+Apply PVA — First Coat

 applying pva on the concrete floor using paint roller

 Step 4.
-Apply the Finishing Coat
+Apply PVA — Finishing Coat

-P.S.
-PVA is also great for plastering walls.
+Pro Tip: PVA is also great for plastering walls.
 Check out our guide to using PVA for plastering to learn more.